wordup-dev/wordup-connect/src/readme.txt

 == Description ==

-Wordup-connect give you access to your private or public WordPress Themes/Plugins hosted on https://wordup.dev Use wordup-connect for:
+Wordup-connect give you access to your private plugin and theme directory on https://wordup.dev

+Use wordup-connect for:

 * Downloading your themes or plugins from wordup.dev